awesomerank/awesomerank.github.io/lists/jonathandion/awesome-emails.md

 - [Mailjet](https://mailjet.com/) - all-in-one Email Services Provider that allows businesses to send Marketing, Transaction Email and Email Automation.
 - [Campaign monitor](https://www.campaignmonitor.com/) - Campaign Monitor makes it easy for you to create, send, and optimize your email marketing campaigns.
 - [Sendgrid](https://sendgrid.com/) - Delivering your transactional and marketing email through one reliable platform.
-- [Postal ★7432](https://github.com/atech/postal) - A fully featured open source mail delivery platform for incoming & outgoing e-mail.
+- [Postal ★8196](https://github.com/atech/postal) - A fully featured open source mail delivery platform for incoming & outgoing e-mail.
 - [Formcarry](https://formcarry.com/) - A form endpoint service with Zapier integration and file upload, no back-end skill required.
 - [Formspree](https://formspree.io/) - A form endpoint service, totally free it forwards incoming submissions to your email.
+- [SparkPost](https://www.sparkpost.com/) - Your application’s emails: Delivered on time and to the inbox.
+- [Mautic](https://mautic.com/) - Mautic Marketing Automation.
+Build smarter campaigns – and build them faster – with marketing automation that’s quick to learn, simple to use, and easy to iterate.

+## Self-Hosted Services
+- [Mailtrain](https://mailtrain.org/) - Self Hosted Newsletter App Built on Top of Nodemailer.
+- [Mautic](https://mautic.org/) - Mautic Marketing Automation.
+Build smarter campaigns – and build them faster – with marketing automation that’s quick to learn, simple to use, and easy to iterate.

 ## Workflows
-- [Lee Munroe's Grunt Email Design ★2713](https://github.com/leemunroe/grunt-email-workflow) - A Grunt workflow for designing and testing responsive HTML email templates with SCSS.
+- [Lee Munroe's Grunt Email Design ★2771](https://github.com/leemunroe/grunt-email-workflow) - A Grunt workflow for designing and testing responsive HTML email templates with SCSS.
-- [Darylldoyle Gulp workflow ★150](https://github.com/darylldoyle/Gulp-Email-Creator) - Gulp Email Creator is a gulp workflow inspired by Lee Munroe's grunt-email-design workflow.
+- [Darylldoyle Gulp workflow ★154](https://github.com/darylldoyle/Gulp-Email-Creator) - Gulp Email Creator is a gulp workflow inspired by Lee Munroe's grunt-email-design workflow.
 - [Html Email Development Workflow](http://www.sitepoint.com/my-current-html-email-development-workflow/) - A Typical Email Development Workflow by Sitepoint.

 ## Articles